 Any solution to the euro crisis is unthinkable without German support.
 The economic reality of tomorrow’s Europe will thus have a distinctly German flavor.
 The German penchant for a strict seperation of fiscal and monetary policy, coupled with debt brakes hardwired into national law, has an obvious right-wing/left-wing element to it, which could affect the trajectory of European societies for years to come.

 The dominance over the past fifty years of Europe’s Social Democratic parties is arguably waning.
 This can be seen in both the acceptance of Germany’s economic concepts and in the fact that center-right governments now rule in most European capitals.

 One variable in this scenario is, when the sense of urgency has passed, will the still strongly entrenched left wing continue its acquiescence of the German line?

-A counter reaction to the current trend could be fuelled from both the left and the right.
+A counter reaction to the current trend could be fueled from both the left and the right.
 For example, by right-wing nationalistic anti-German, pro-sovereignty sentiments and by left-wing sentiments of Germany (and the European Union by association) favoring big business.

 Wikistrat Bottom Lines

 Long-term economic growth and an economically balanced Europe.